rossprogram/rossprogram.github.io/alumni/contribute.md

 ### Online

-Credit card contributions can be made at Ohio State Giving. https://www.giveto.osu.edu/makeagift/?Source_Code=DEV_AG-0-GivingFooter-ON-S  Check that “Ross Mathematics Program Endowment Fund” (fund number 646206) is the name of the fund you contribute to.
+Credit card contributions can be made at Ohio State Giving at https://www.giveto.osu.edu/makeagift/?Source_Code=DEV_AG-0-GivingFooter-ON-S  Check that “Ross Mathematics Program Endowment Fund” (fund number 646206) is the name of the fund you contribute to.

 For either method of contributing, please [send us a short email](mailto:ross@math.osu.edu)  to make sure that we know about your donation.
 You should receive a emailed tax receipt from the OSU Foundation.